ThiagoCosta360/portfolio/README.md

-make prod -> not really being used but is suposed to run containers in prod mode make heroku -> build heroku container, push to registry and release to production dyno make down -> stop all containers
+make prod -> not really being used but is suposed to run containers in prod mode make heroku -> build heroku container, push to registry and release to production dyno make down -> stop all containers make cleaning -> CAUTION: this will remove all the volumes, sometimes is needed when change postgres credentials for example make restart c={CONTAINER_NAME} -> restart the container in dev mode

 # TODO